-But this can be an expensive project so what kind of financial assistance can you get to pay for adding a stair lift to your home?
+But this can be an expensive project so what kind of financial assistance can you get to pay towards the cost of a stairlift addition in your home?
 The answer is that you can look at what Medicare and Medicaid may cover, the VA if you are eligible, local and state programs and financing from the company you purchase the stair lift from.

 What Is The Average Price For A Stair Lift?

-On average, the purchase price of a chair lift can range anywhere from $3,000 to $5,000 for a straight staircase.
+On average, stairlift costs can range anywhere from $3,000 to $5,000 for a straight staircase.
 If you have a curved staircase you can probably expect to pay $10,000 or more.

 The cost seems high, but considering the value that the stair lift gives seniors and disabled persons it makes the price tag much more reasonable.
 Also, it may be cheaper than moving into a single story home (and some parents may refuse to move).

 Where To Get Help Paying for Stair Lifts

 There are several sources that you can look into that can provide you with financial aid to help with stair lift costs.

 - Medicare may pay for a small portion with restrictions